-The Texas Institute of Letters is a non-profit organization that promotes interest in Texas literature and recognizes literary achievement.

-The group's elected membership consists of the state's most recognized and serious writers of fiction, poetry, journalism, and scholarship, including winners of the Pulitzer Prizes in drama, fiction, and nonfiction, as well as prizes awarded by PEN and dozens of other regional and national award and grant-giving institutions.
+The Texas Institute of Letters is a non-profit established in 1936 to promote interest in Texas literature and to recognize literary achievement.
+The TIL's elected membership consists of the state's most recognized and serious writers of fiction, poetry, journalism, and scholarship.
+The membership includes winners of the Pulitzer Prizes in drama, fiction, and nonfiction, as well as prizes awarded by PEN and dozens of other regional and national award and grant-giving institutions.